Perrottet wrong on fastest-growing economy claim

 NSW Premier Dominic Perrottet has put prosperity at the centre of his election pitch with the bold claim his state has the fastest-growing economy in Australia.

-The Premier – whose coalition government will face a state election on March 25 – has made similar statements on at least three occasions since he became premier in October 2021.
+Mr Perrottet - whose coalition government will face a state election on March 25 - has made the claim on at least three occasions since he became premier in October 2021.

 At a January 23, 2023 press conference, alongside NSW Treasurer Matt Kean, he said: "We can't go back to where New South Wales was before.
 We're the fastest growing economy that provides opportunity and prosperity for people right across New South Wales" (transcript here).